 Visual content marketing is the cool kid in town—for good reason.
 It’s not just about pretty pictures in blog posts and ever-popular infographics.
 It’s a powerful communication tool that leverages the human visual system to deliver information in a compelling way, making it an incredibly effective way to tell your brand story and achieve your content marketing goals.

 Over the last decade, we’ve lived and breathed visual content marketing.
 (We even wrote the book on it—see Infographics: The Power of Visual Storytelling.)
 In that time, thanks to evolving technology and publishing platforms, visual content marketing has become one of the most valuable tools for content marketers, whether you’re a small startup or Fortune 100 company.

 If you haven’t experimented with visual content marketing before or need to make the case to your coworkers, buckle up.
 In this guide, we’ll cover everything you need to know about visual content marketing, from why it works to how to get your brand started.
-Ready?

 - What Is Visual Content?

-- Why Humans Love Visual Content
+- Why Is Visual Content Effective?

-Chapter 2: Applications for Visual Content Marketing
+- Part 1: Applications for Visual Content Marketing

 - Visual Content and the Buyer’s Journey